 In order to make progress, the following technical questions/decisions need to be answered/made by SA3 colectively:

-Q1: Do you agree the issues identified are valid for NSSAA with mulitple registrations?
+Q1: Do you agree current NSSAA is not working with mulitple PLMN registrations?
 (Yes or No)

 (If YES) Q2: which release the issue should be addressed?
 (R16, R17, R18, R19)